ngovandong/BigTwoGameMobile/README.md

 ## Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    https://github.com/ngovandong/BigTwoGameMobile
    ```
-3. Install NPM packages
+2. Install NPM packages
    ```sh
    npm install
    ```
-4. Install Expo
+3. Install Expo
    ```js
    npm install --global expo-cli
    ```
-5. Start
+4. Start
    ```js
    expo start
    ```